Effective experience rating for large insurance portfolios via surrogate modeling: Estimation of the surrogate model

-The values of $\tilde \theta_i$ are also determined by the algorithm.
-As discussed in Section \ref{sufficiency}, tuning these values allows the credibility index to better distinguish the claim history of a policyholder, leading to better approximation capability of the surrogate model.
-Therefore, we can set them as those values that provide the best approximation to the surrogate model.
-The values of $\tilde \theta_i$ are policyholder dependent and so we may view them as functions of the set of parameters of the model.
-Thus, a certain structure of the form $\tilde \theta_i = h(\mathcal{O}_i)$, for some unknown function $h(\cdot)$, can be assumed.
-The simpler the structure of such a function, the easier the identifiability of parameters.
-As these values are not intended to be interpreted on their own, any statistical learning technique can be used to find a data-driven function $h(\cdot)$.
+Along those lines, any flexible technique can be used to find a data-driven function $h(\cdot)$, especially as the $\tilde \theta$ values are not intended to be interpreted on their own.
 The estimation of $\tilde \theta_i$ must be achieved jointly with the function $g(\cdot)$ and incorporated as part of the optimization process when fitting the model for $g(\cdot)$.
 This can be achieved directly in a tailored algorithm specified by the user or in an iterative fashion.
 It may be easier to consider the latter approach to use some of the already implemented methods in software packages.
 The algorithm iteration stops when the interpolation error, as measured by the MSE, can no longer be decreased.
 Along these lines, the general scheme for an iterative estimation is shown in algorithm \ref{algo}.